As COVID-19 vaccine mandates rise, religious exemptions grow

 The form asks people to sign it and attest that “my sincerely held religious belief is consistent and true and I do not use or will not use” any of the listed medications.

-In a statement, Conway Regional Health President and CEO Matt Troup said: “Staff who are sincere … should have no hesitancy with agreeing to the list of medicines listed.”
+“Staff who are sincere,” said Matt Troup, the president and CEO of Conway Regional Health in a statement, “should have no hesitancy with agreeing to the list of medicines listed.”

-Associated Press writers Zeke Miller, Carla K. Johnson, Ricardo Alonzo-Zaldivar Sean Murphy, Stefanie Dazio, Brady McCombs and Rachel La Corte contributed to this report.